winters5885/NSS-Capstone/resources/design-document.md

 u6.
 As a customer, I want to be able to view Ascend's current calendar of events to see if I want to participate.

-U7.
+u7.
+As a customer, I want to be able to rate routes I have climbed to share my experience with other climbers.

+u8.
+As a customer, I want to be able to view the average member rating for each route.

+U9.
 As an employee, I want to be able to create an account in order to access the business side of the webpage.

-u8.
+u10.
 As an employee, I want to be able to view member profiles in the case a customer needs assistance with their profile.

-u9.
+u11.
 As an employee, I want to be able to view all current members to see the total members of our gym.

-u10.
+u12.
 As an employee, I want to be able to create and display current routes available to our members.

-u11.
+u13.
 As an employee, I want to be able to view all current routes to ensure accuracy for member viewing.

-u12.
+u14.
 As an employee, I want to be able to update any route as the routes change or if a mistake is made.

-U13.
+U15.
 As an employee, I want the ability to create a calendar of events for member viewing.

-U14.
+U16.
 As an employee, I want to be able to update a calendar event for member viewing.

 ## 4. Project Scope